dkshakya1011/Pizaa_Sales_Dashboard/README.md

 -A few specialty pizzas consistently underperform, suggesting an opportunity to optimize or replace under-selling items.

 -Monthly trends reveal clear seasonal fluctuations, which can support targeted marketing campaigns.

+##Final Conclusion

+The Pizza Sales Analysis project provides a clear and data-driven understanding of overall business performance.
+By combining SQL analysis with an interactive Power BI dashboard, we successfully identified key revenue drivers, customer ordering patterns, and product-level insights.

+The results show that:

+- Revenue growth is strongly influenced by weekends, indicating higher customer activity on Fridays, Saturdays, and Sundays.

+- Medium and Large pizza sizes generate the most revenue, making them the core product focus for future promotions.

+- Classic and Supreme categories are top-performing, contributing the highest share of total sales.

+- A few specialty pizzas consistently underperform, suggesting an opportunity to optimize or replace under-selling items.

+- Monthly trends reveal clear seasonal fluctuations, which can support targeted marketing campaigns.